wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 {% include l18n.html %}
 {% include _toc.html %}

-This aims to be a suscint yet deep dive about the "mind sets" needed by IT teams in the cloud.
+This aims to be a succint yet deep dive about the "mind sets" needed by IT teams in the cloud.

+{% include whatever.html %}

 Like ITIL, PMI, FedRamp, SAFe, etc., the "Well-Architected" (WA) Framework provides <strong>common</strong> terminology and "best practices", but specifically for successfully working in the public cloud.